2023 VVMA Summer Continuing Education Conference Saturday, June 10 9am - 4:30pm The DoubleTree by Hilton, South Burlington

 SUMMARY

-Small Animal Program - Cardiology Update - 6 CE hours - Dr. John Bonagura
+- Cardiology Update - 6 CE hours - Dr. John Bonagura

-Large Animal Program – Bovine and Small Ruminants Field Necropsy and Emerging Infectious Diseases – Dr. Erin Goodrich Small Ruminant Abortion Diagnostics and BVD and Border Disease – Dr. Elisha Frye
+Small Ruminant Abortion Diagnostics and BVD and Border Disease – Dr. Elisha Frye

-SMALL ANIMAL PROGRAM - 6 CE Credit
+SMALL ANIMAL PROGRAM - 6 CE Credits

 John Bonagura is a graduate of the Ohio State University, was a rotating intern at the Animal Medical Center in New York, and completed residencies and specialty board certifications in Cardiology and Internal Medicine at Ohio State.
 For most of his career, John was Head of Cardiology & Interventional Medicine at Ohio State, where he achieved the rank of tenured Professor and where he is currently Professor Emeritus.
 Dr. Bonagura was visiting research fellow at Edinburgh University, Scotland and completed a five-year term as the Gilbreath-McLorn Endowed Professor of Veterinary Cardiology at the University of Missouri before rejoining the faculty at Ohio State in 2001.
 John moved to the North Carolina State University College of Veterinary Medicine in 2019 where he is currently affiliated.